 Gaële Le Roi has performed at numerous festivals, such as Aix-en-Provence, the Festival de la Chaise-Dieu, the Festival de Beaune, the Montpellier Festival de Radio France, the Chorégies d’Orange, the Salzburg Festival, the Innsbruck Festival, the Utrecht Early Music Festival and the Boston Early Music Festival.

-She has worked under directors such as Pierre Audi, Richard Jones, Bob Swaim, Herbert Wernicke, Graham Vick, Stephen Lawless, Klaus Michael Gruber, Benno Besson, Patrice Caurrier/Moshe Leiser and Bob Wilson.
+She has worked under directors such as Pierre Audi, Richard Jones, Bob Swaim, Herbert Wernicke, Graham Vick, Stephen Lawless, Klaus Michael Gruber, Benno Besson, Patrice Caurier/Moshe Leiser and Bob Wilson.

 You can also find Gaële Le Roi on CD and DVD as well as on “Youtube”.